JovanRL/cloud-resume/README.md

 ## Future Improvements

-- Add a visitor counter to the site
+- [x]  Add a visitor counter to the site
-- Implement a CI/CD pipeline to enhance the development process
+- [x]  Implement a CI/CD pipeline to enhance the development process
+- [ ]  Add a weakly/monthly visit counter